Skip to content

 • Mode B is a downloadable script the customer reviews and runs in their own session with their own credentials.
 Permafrost is not a party to the write.

 • Mode C will be the in-product action: a session-scoped OAuth grant authorized by the analyst at the moment of execution.
 The token will live in memory only, expire inside one hour, and be discarded the moment the session ends.
 Nothing is persisted to the backing store.
-Mode C is in active blast-radius modeling through 2026-06-10.
+Mode C is in active security review and available for evaluation under a co-pilot agreement.

 The invariant is load-bearing.
 Every remediation surface in Permafrost is structured so no write can succeed without a fresh, time-limited, customer-authenticated authorization handed to the product at the moment of action.